Kurento/kurento/source/glossary.rst

        The SDP Answer is the final step of the SDP Offer/Answer Model.
 With it, the *answerer* agrees to some of the parameter requested by the *offerer*, but not all.

-       In this example, ``audio 0`` means that the *answerer* rejects the audio stream that the *offerer* intended to send; also, it accepts the video stream, and the ``a=recvonly`` acknowledges that the *answerer* will exclusively act as a receiver, and won´t send any stream back to the other peer.
+       In this example, ``audio 0`` means that the *answerer* rejects the audio stream that the *offerer* intended to send; also, it accepts the video stream, and the ``a=recvonly`` acknowledges that the *answerer* will exclusively act as a receiver, and won't send any stream back to the other peer.

        .. seealso::
           :wikipedia:`Session Description Protocol`